Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/records_on_examine/readme.md

 https://github.com/Skyrat-SS13/Skyrat-tg/pull/7859

 ## Title: Enables sec/med huds to view records on examine, as well as antagonists being able to view exploitables.
+Also adds a verb that antags can use to view exploitables.

 MODULE ID: records_on_examine